William Randolph Hearst: Millicent Willson

-In 1903, Hearst married Millicent Veronica Willson (1882–1974), a 21-year-old chorus girl, in New York City.
+In 1903, 40-year-old Hearst married Millicent Veronica Willson (1882–1974), a 21-year-old chorus girl, in New York City.
 The couple had five sons: George Randolph Hearst, born on April 23, 1904; William Randolph Hearst Jr., born on January 27, 1908; John Randolph Hearst, born September 26, 1909; and twins Randolph Apperson Hearst and David Whitmire (né Elbert Willson) Hearst, born on December 2, 1915.

+Millicent separated from Hearst in the mid-1920s after tiring of his longtime affair with Marion Davies, but the couple remained legally married until Hearst's death.
+As a leading philanthropist, Millicent built an independent life for herself in New York City.
+She was active in society and in 1921 founded the Free Milk Fund for Babies.
+For decades, the fund provided New York's poverty-stricken families with free milk for children.

 Marion Davies

 Conceding an end to his political hopes, Hearst became involved in an affair with the film actress and comedian Marion Davies (1897–1961), former mistress of his friend Paul Block.
 From about 1919, he lived openly with her in California.

-After the death of Patricia Lake (1919/1923–1993), who had been presented as Davies's "niece," her family confirmed that she was Davies's and Hearst's daughter.
+After the death of Patricia Lake (1919/1923–1993), who had been presented as Davies's "niece," her family confirmed that she was Davies and Hearst's daughter.
 She had acknowledged this before her death.

-Millicent separated from Hearst in the mid-1920s after tiring of his longtime affair with Davies, but the couple remained legally married until Hearst's death.
-Millicent built an independent life for herself in New York City as a leading philanthropist.
-She was active in society and in 1921 created the Free Milk Fund for the poor.

 California properties

 George Hearst invested some of his fortune from the Comstock Lode in land.
 In 1865 he purchased about 30,000 acre, part of Rancho Piedra Blanca stretching from Simeon Bay and reached to Ragged Point.
 He paid the original grantee Jose de Jesus Pico USD$1 an acre, about twice the current market price.
-Hearst continued to buy parcels whenever they became available.
-He also bought most of Rancho San Simeon.
+Hearst continued to buy parcels whenever they became available, including Rancho San Simeon.

 In 1865, Hearst bought all of Rancho Santa Rosa totaling 13,184 acre except one section of 160 acre that Estrada lived on.
 However, as was common with claims before the Public Land Commission, Estrada's legal claim was costly and took many years to resolve.
 Estrada mortgaged the ranch to Domingo Pujol, a Spanish-born San Francisco lawyer, who represented him.
 Estrada was unable to pay the loan and Pujol foreclosed on it.
 Estrada did not have the title to the land.
 Hearst sued, but ended up with only 1340 acre of Estrada's holdings.